- Participants in the USAMTS must be citizens or residents of the United States. There is no charge for participating in the contest.

 - Participants are expected to show all work in their solutions.
 Students may cite (without proof) results from a reputable source, such as a widely-accepted book or peer-reviewed journal, or from a professionally-maintained reference website such as Wolfram MathWorld.
 For the purposes of the USAMTS, websites without expert oversight of content (such as the Art of Problem Solving forums or Wikipedia) are not citable sources.
 The USAMTS graders will decide, in their sole judgment, whether a citation is legitimate or not; if in doubt, participants should prove all necessary results.

 - Except where otherwise noted in problems, participants may use calculators and computers to solve problems.
 In this case, the participant must explain the program that was used to solve the problem.
-Symbolic manipulation calculators and mathematical programs such as Mathematica, Maple, and Matlab are considered programs for this purpose.
+Symbolic manipulation calculators and mathematical programs such as Mathematica, Maple, Matlab, and Wolfram Alpha are considered programs for this purpose.
 Therefore, if a key step of a participant's solution uses these tools, the participant must include their inputs and outputs so the graders can verify that the software was used correctly.
 If a participant writes their own computer program to solve a problem, the source code should be included in the solution along with sufficient supplementary explanation so the grading team can understand what the program is doing.

 - Participants should strive to submit complete solutions to each problem.
 Participants should not submit scratch work or conjectures.